IGDORE/Curriculum/README.md

 # Curriculum
-Continuosly optimizing the IGDORE curriculum
+Continuously optimizing the IGDORE curriculum and our consultancy services